Announcing the New Timescale, and a New Vision for the Future of Database Services in the Cloud

 Easy means being able to start with a single click, and then not having to worry about resource sizing, configurations, scale limitations, performance, failures and recovery, upgrades or versioning, security, and more.
 The service should just work.
 It should feel easy both to get started and to grow with, both for beginners and power users.
 Serverless data platforms might deliver on “easy for beginners”, but their black-box abstractions fall short on “easy for power users”.

 Scalable means the platform should scale arbitrarily with need.
 But scalability is not only about resources (data volumes, ingest or query rates, or even more subtle issues like data cardinality).
 It’s also about scaling organizationally.
-It should supercharge developer productivity, and grow easily with workflows: from dev/test environments, to production deployments, to sharing data insights across teams, and to multiple applications and use cases within an org.
-And scalability is finally about cost effectiveness – being able to achieve the most performance while keeping your workload within a reasonable budget, including as your workload grows.
-Today’s serverless platforms scale infrastructurally but not organizationally, nor cost effectively.
+It should supercharge developer productivity and grow easily with workflows: from dev/test environments to production deployments, to sharing data insights across teams, and to multiple applications and use cases within an org.
+Scalability is finally about cost-effectiveness—being able to achieve the most performance while keeping your workload within a reasonable budget, including as your workload grows.
+Today’s serverless platforms scale infrastructurally but not organizationally or cost-effectively.

-Flexible means the database works for more than some limited use case, or more than just under narrow operating conditions, but is a horizontal platform that developers can customize to their needs.
-It’s not only key-value lookups or basic built-in functions, but supports powerful, rich queries and analytics.
-It isn’t limited to only storing floats for metrics or in-line labels for tags, but many data types, formats, schemas, indexes.
+Flexible means the database works for more than some limited use case or more than just under narrow operating conditions but is a horizontal platform that developers can customize to their needs.
+It’s not only key-value lookups or basic built-in functions but also supports powerful, rich queries and analytics.
+It isn’t limited to only storing floats for metrics or in-line labels for tags, but many data types, formats, schemas, and indexes.
 It allows developers to easily trade-off between cost and performance, and to better structure or distribute their data based on need.
 Flexibility is how the database scales with new use cases: It doesn’t perform well only in some narrow operating conditions, but across a set of applications and workloads.
-Which also means that expertise gained on one project can be carried forward to the second, third, and tenth projects.
+This also means that expertise gained on one project can be carried forward to the second, third, and tenth projects.
 Given their lack of such flexibility, serverless platforms fall short here as well.

 We think of such services as a “transparent box”; easily packaged and accessible to get started, yet with a transparency that provides familiarity and flexibility as you scale.
 It’s easy and worry-free, not just when starting off but forever, as your workloads and use cases grow.

-Today we are announcing the new Timescale (formerly known as “Timescale Forge”), a database cloud for relational and time-series workloads, built on PostgreSQL and architected around this vision of the “transparent box.”
+Today, we are announcing the new Timescale Cloud (formerly known as “Timescale Forge”), a database cloud for relational and time-series workloads.
+It is built on PostgreSQL and architected around this vision of the “transparent box.”

 Timescale combines the best of the DBaaS and serverless SaaS data platforms.

 Unlike DBaaS services, Timescale is easy and scalable.
 The platform is built around a modern cloud architecture, with compute and storage fully decoupled.
-All storage is replicated, encrypted, and highly available: Even if the physical compute hardware fails, the storage stays online and the platform immediately spins up new compute resources, reconnects it to storage, and quickly restores availability.
+All storage is replicated, encrypted, and highly available: even if the physical compute hardware fails, the storage stays online, and the platform immediately spins up new compute resources, reconnects them to storage, and quickly restores availability.

 Users can independently resize and scale compute and storage based on their needs (and budget) or set the platform to autoscale storage with their consumption (with autoscaling compute in the works).
 Whenever a database’s resource configuration changes, the platform automatically re-tunes a user’s database and optimizes it for the new configuration.
 It’s easy to get started and scale with need.